CBD Use for Stress + Relaxation

 While stress can be overwhelming, it can be managed.
 There are many different stress management techniques to explore and test.
 Here are 11 ideas on how to help manage stress.

-- Take a break from your own thoughts.
+- Take a mental break from your own thoughts.
 Sometimes our thoughts are the very thing that cause or escalate stress.
 If you are fixated on toxic thoughts try to recognize that and change your mindset or seek help to do it.
 You are more powerful than you might think when it comes to your own mindset.

 - Exercise.
 Engage in physical activity like walking, running, lifting weights, yoga, pilates, biking, swimming, etc. to pump up your endorphins (basically your body’s “make me happy” neurotransmitters).